anaskhan496/Cpp-Projects/Route-Planning-AStar-Open-Street-Map /README.md

 # Route Planning Project

-This repo contains the starter code for the Route Planning project.
+This repo contains code for the Route Planning project.
+The objective of this project is to use A* algorithm to find a path from one point to another using Open Street Map Data.

 <img src="map.png" width="600" height="450" />